concordion/concordion-logback-extension/src/test/resources/specification/HtmlLog.md

 ### Location Aware Logging
 All log statements show the location and line number of the class and line number where the logging statement was called.
-By setting the locationAwareParent() to the current class then the location of any the log statement will appear to be the calling method.
+By setting the locationAwareParent() to the current class then the location of any the log statement will [appear to be the calling method](- "c:assertTrue=locationAware()").

     Helper.writeLog("hello");